Vicomtech/CAPTAIN-Elderly-clustering-and-evolution-analysis/README.md

 This web application allows non-expert users to create clusters, visualize their patterns and follow up the evolution of those clusters after the stratification.
-It also allows final users to customize different weights to each parameter or group (nutrition, social, etc.)
+It also allows final users to customize the relevance of every parameter or group (nutrition, social, etc.)

 ## Launch up